bla-ce/herve/README.md

 ### Middlewares

-When writing a webserver, you might want to add custom middlewares at the root level like authentication, reverse-proxy, request logs etc...
+When writing a webserver, you might want to add custom middlewares for specific groups of routes like authentication, reverse-proxy, request logs etc...

 To avoid writing these functions for every route, you can add middlewares that can be executed before or after the request handler.
 These middlewares are stored as a linked list.

-In the future, `Herve` will allow middlewares for specific groups of routes and not just at the root level.

 `Herve` provides some middlewares, including a custom request logger and a proxy middleware.